MolecularAI/QSARtuna/docs/sphinx-builddir/html/_sources/README.md.txt

 The search itself
 is done using [Optuna](https://optuna.org/).

-Devloped models employ
+Developed models employ
 the latest state-of-the-art
-uncertinaty estimation and
+uncertainty estimation and
 explainability python packages

 ### The three-step process